Palace Hotel, Darlinghurst

 By MICK ROBERTS ©

 THE Palace Hotel was first licensed in December 1878.

-A craft beer pub, specialising only in Australian brewed beers, the Palace at the corner of Flinders Street and South Dowling Road at Darlinghurst, is now known as the Local Taphouse.
+Currently a craft beer pub, specialising in Australian brews, the former Palace Hotel, at the corner of Flinders Street and South Dowling Road at Darlinghurst, is now known as the Local Taphouse.

 How wrong I was.
 With two other blokes, I sat in this relic from Sydney’s hard drinking past, soaking the atmosphere, and enjoying an ale or two.

-The barman was helpful, suggesting what would suit my tastes, serving-up various taste testers, before I settled on my dark top fermented ale.
+The barman was helpful, suggesting what beer would suit my taste, serving-up various taste testers, before I settled on my dark top-fermented ale.
 I enjoyed my visit to the Local Taphouse, it contradicted all what I expected.

 An Irishman, Thomas McNamee married Bridget Frost, the daughter of the owner of a Wollongong pub – the Cottage of Content – in 1865.

 Bridget had arrived in Sydney with her parents and five siblings in 1851 before the family made their way to Wollongong, on the NSW South Coast.
 There the family prospered, with Bridget’s father, William a successful businessman.